• 5.0/5 from 223+ reviews.

 Published: 20-03-2023

-Menopause: a natural phase in a woman's life in which the menstrual cycle stops and the production of hormones, such as estrogen, decreases.
+Menopause: a natural phase in a woman’s life when the menstrual cycle stops and the production of hormones, such as oestrogen, decreases.
 A period every woman goes through, although for some it goes more smoothly than for others.
-Some experience many symptoms, others almost none.
+Some experience many symptoms, others hardly any.
 Sleep problems are one of the most common symptoms during menopause.
-In this article, we will discuss the symptoms of menopause, explain why sleeping can become more difficult during menopause, and offer some solutions for insomnia during this period.
+In this article, we will discuss the symptoms of menopause, explain why sleeping can become more difficult during menopause, and offer some solutions for sleeplessness during this period.

 Symptoms of menopause

-Menopause has various types of symptoms.
+Menopause involves various kinds of symptoms.
 Think of hot flashes, night sweats, irritability, mood swings, and sleep problems.
-These symptoms can be caused by fluctuations in hormone levels and can negatively impact the quality of life for women in menopause.
-In this article, we will delve deeper into insomnia.
-Because a good night's sleep will also reduce the other symptoms during the day.
+These symptoms can be caused by fluctuations in hormone levels and can negatively affect the quality of life of women in menopause.
+In this article, we will delve deeper into sleeplessness.
+Because a good night’s rest will also reduce the other symptoms during the day.

 Why can sleeping become more difficult during menopause?

-Many women in menopause therefore struggle to fall asleep or stay asleep, and as a result, may not feel rested in the morning.
+Many women in menopause have trouble falling asleep or staying asleep, and as a result may not feel rested in the morning.
 The reasons for this are complex and can be caused by various factors.

-Firstly, the decrease in estrogen during menopause can lead to a disruption of the sleep cycle.
-Estrogen plays a role in regulating body temperature.
-When estrogen levels drop, this can lead to hot flashes and night sweats, making it harder to fall asleep and stay asleep.
+Firstly, the decrease of oestrogen during menopause can lead to a disruption of the sleep cycle.
+Oestrogen plays a role in regulating body temperature.
+When the oestrogen level drops, this can lead to hot flashes and night sweats, making it harder to fall asleep and stay asleep.

-Additionally, psychological factors such as stress, anxiety, and depression can also play a role in sleep problems during menopause.
-Many women experience stress due to changes in their bodies and their roles in society, which can lead to sleep issues.
+Additionally, psychological factors such as stress, anxiety, and low spirits can also play a role in sleep problems during menopause.
+Many women experience stress due to changes in their body and their role in society, which can lead to sleep problems.

 Text continues below image